shazraz/Traffic-Sign-Classifier/README.md

 ### 4.2 Solution Approach

-The initial training run already revealed a validation accuracy just north of the required 93%.
-However, it was felt that this could be significantly improved since many of the methodologies recommended in the lectures had not been implemented.
-As a result, several concepts were introduced into the training model one at a time to observe their effect on the overall validation accuracy.
+Once the initial model was implemented, the hyper-parameters were varied one at a time to observe their effect on the overall validation accuracy.
 The steps roughly followed the proceeding order:

    * Increase # of epochs
    * Decrease learning rate